01-edu/public/subjects/drawing/README.md

 Define them according to the way they are called in the `main.rs` function.

-In order to make the code in the `main.rs` compile and run, you have to define the following structures:
+In order to compile and run `main.rs`, you'll need to define some structures.

-- `Point`
-- `Circle`
-- `Line`
-- `Rectangle`
-- `Triangle`

 You are free to implement all the shapes with whatever internal structure you see fit, but you must provide an associated function `new` for all the shapes, which will be described below:

 - `Point`: a new point should be created from two `i32` values.
 - `Line`: a new line should be created from references to two different points.
-Also it will define an associated function called `random`:
+It will also contain the associated function:
-    - `random`: receives two arguments, the first is the `maximum x` value a point can have and the second is the `maximum y` value that a point can have.
+    - `random`: receives two arguments, representing the maximum `x` and maximum `y` values that a point can have.
 - `Triangle`: a new triangle should be created from references to three different points.
-- `Rectangle`: a new rectangle should be created from two references to different points.
+- `Rectangle`: a new rectangle should be created from references to two different points.
-- `Circle`: a new circle should be created from a point representing the center and an `i32` value representing the radius for the circle.
+- `Circle`: a new circle should be created from a point representing the center and an `i32` value representing the circle's radius.

-- The main function also requires a definition of an associated function called `random` for the types `Line`, `Point` and `Circle`.
+You'll also need to create the associated function `random` for `Line`, `Point` and `Circle`.
 You should derive their signature from the usage.

-**Note**: Don't forget to add the dependencies in your Cargo.toml.
+> Don't forget to add the dependencies in your Cargo.toml.

-#### Bonus
+### Bonus

-- Implement the possibility of drawing a pentagon (implement the structure Pentagon, and the trait needed to draw in the image)

-- Implement the possibility of drawing a cube (implement the structure Cube, and the trait needed to draw in the image)
+Implement the following shapes, including their structure and traits needed to draw them:
+- `Pentagon`
+- `Cube`

 ### Usage